Updated: Oct 28

 Column 417 - kørselsfradrag

 This is the holy grail of all commuters.
 You get 1,5kr. for every commute kilometer that you travel to work if it is more than 24km away from your home address.
 Use the little calculator before the yearly tax returns to see how much you can save.

-If you are self-employed (ie. through Volt or Happy Helper), you need to fill out this field.
-As you are not an employee, but rather a contractor, you will be paying taxes based on the B-Kort scheme.
+If you are self-employed (ie. through Wolt or Happy Helper), you need to fill out this field.
+As you are not an employee, but rather a contractor, you will be paying taxes based on the B-kort scheme.

 Tax returns in Denmark